Clay

 Clays develop plasticity when wet but can be hardened through firing.
-Clay is the longest-known ceramic material.
+Clay is the longest-known ceramic raw material.
 Prehistoric humans discovered the useful properties of clay and used it for making pottery.
 Some of the earliest pottery shards have been dated to around 14,000 BCE, and clay tablets were the first known writing medium.
 Clay is used in many modern industrial processes, such as paper making, cement production, and chemical filtering.
 Between one-half and two-thirds of the world's population live or work in buildings made with clay, often baked into brick, as an essential part of its load-bearing structure.
 In agriculture, clay content is a major factor in determining land arability.
 Clay soils are generally less suitable for crops due to poor natural drainage; however, clay soils are more fertile, due to higher cation-exchange capacity.

 Clay is a very common substance.
 Shale, formed largely from clay, is the most common sedimentary rock.
 Although many naturally occurring deposits include both silts and clay, clays are distinguished from other fine-grained soils by differences in size and mineralogy.
 Silts, which are fine-grained soils that do not include clay minerals, tend to have larger particle sizes than clays.
 Mixtures of sand, silt and less than 40% clay are called loam.
 Soils high in swelling clays (expansive clay), which are clay minerals that readily expand in volume when they absorb water, are a major challenge in civil engineering.